microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 context.
 That is, if this register overload appears within a `cbuffer {...}` or `tbuffer {...}` scope, the register number will be ignored.
 In this case, `warn_hlsl_register_type_c_not_in_global_scope` will be emitted, and will be treated as an error by default.
-All other register types applied to such a type will emit `err_hlsl_unsupported_register_prefix"`, except for 'b' or 'i'.
+All other register types applied to such a type will emit `err_hlsl_unsupported_register_type_and_variable_type"`, except for 'b' or 'i'.
 If the register type is 'b' or 'i', then `warn_hlsl_deprecated_register_type_b` or `warn_hlsl_deprecated_register_type_i` will be emitted respectively, and treated as errors by default.
+The compiler will function as if `c` was passed.

 Below are some examples: